cunnie/writings/i_am_become_forever.md

 "Where are you?"

-"I think I'm inside you?"
+"I think I'm inside you."

 "You're inside me?"